nodeca/nodeca/docs/developer-setup/coding-style.md

 ## Nodeca-specific

 1. File with models, loaded into API Tree, must have capitalized first letter.
    Because models are classes.
-Using capital letters can be disputed in general, but it's acceptable trade-off for our case, to keep code simple.
+Using capital letters in file names can be disputed in general, but it's acceptable trade-off in our case, to keep code simple.

 ## Scripts and functions